Frankfurt cases: Responses

 There have been a number of responses to the two-horned dilemma.
 One response has been to argue that a deterministic connection does not actually beg the question.
 Fischer has argued for this response by arguing that the Frankfurt-style case cannot stand alone, but must be taken in conjunction with other arguments.
 These other arguments are supposed to show that causal determinism in and of itself and apart from ruling out alternate possibilities does not threaten moral responsibility.

 A second response is to revise the Frankfurt-style cases.
 This revision consists in creating a case with an explicit indeterministic connection where the agent is still morally responsible without any alternate possibilities.
 These kind of Frankfurt-style cases do it by incorporating buffer zones that act to eliminate alternate possibilities.

 Michael Otsuka proposes to reject PAP in favor of a different incompatibilist principle, the principle of avoidable blame.

 Legacy

 The responses to the Frankfurt cases are still being debated.
-It remains to be seen whether critics can successfully show that Frankfurt cases fail.